atumm-org/boots/README.md

 from components.beanie import BeanieComponent from components.config import ConfigComponent

-from buti import BootableComponent, BootLoader
+from buti import BootableComponent, Bootloader

 # make sure, you add the components in the right order, concerning dependencies
 components: List[BootableComponent] = [